 As more and more businesses and consumers become comfortable using online shopping, the proportion of Bangladesh commerce that takes place online has steadily increased over the last ten years.
 This growth has created major opportunities in the digital commerce space, and companies like Chaldal — a Dhaka-based online grocery startup — are hungry to capitalize on them.

-Waseem Alim, Zia Ashraf, and Tejas Viswanath founded Chaldal in 2013 in an attempt to gain share in online grocery shopping, a then-nascent market with seemingly boundless growth opportunities.
+Waseem Alim, Zia Ashraf, and Tejas Viswanath founded Chaldal in 2013 in an attempt to gain a share in online grocery shopping, a then-nascent market with seemingly boundless growth opportunities.
 Specifically, the Chaldal founders aimed to make grocery shopping seamless.
 The company has since evolved.
 Today, it has not only built a successful online grocery business, but it has also built an end-to-end grocery supply chain creating a direct backward linkage with farmers as well as a forward linkage with smallholder retailers allowing it greater leverage in the grocery supply chain.
 Chaldal is building a suite of businesses that allows customers to avail groceries at a better price and improve the overall grocery supply chain in Bangladesh.
 These businesses handle everything from working directly with farmers to working with smallholder retailers to micro-warehousing and logistics.

 Chaldal is also pursuing some more unexpected areas, including working in the Rohingya refugee camp with WFP, making a strategic investment into home food delivery startup Cookups, and turning its marketplace tech into Chaldal Systems.